scrogson/juliet/README.md

 # Juliet

-> A XMPP Server in Elixir
+> An XMPP Server in Elixir

 ## Installation